abpframework/abp/docs/en/Text-Templating.md

 # Text Templating

 In ABP Framework, `text template` is a mixture of text blocks and control logic that can generate a `string` result.
-[Scriban](https://github.com/lunet-io/scriban) is used for the control logic and [Abp.Localization](Localization.md) is used to make content easily localizable.
+An open source package [Scriban](https://github.com/lunet-io/scriban) is used for the control logic and [Abp.Localization](Localization.md) is used to make content easily localizable.
 The generated string can be text of any kind, such as a web page, an e-mail content etc.

 > **stored content**
 ```html